 In order to ensure that all of our patients have the time and attention they deserve and don’t have to wait, we are unable to accommodate walk-ins.
 We do usually have a few same day appointments available, so don’t hesitate to call us and see if we can accommodate you.

-Yes, you are more than welcome to schedule your appointment through ZocDoc, or you can easily request an appointment directly with our office by clicking the link at the bottom of the page and one of our scheduling coordinators will be in touch.
+Yes, you are more than welcome to schedule your dental wellness or emergency appointment through our online booking page or you can easily request an appointment directly with our office by clicking the link at the bottom of the page and one of our scheduling coordinators will be in touch.

 Certainly, we have many flexible options to suit your budget.
 Our financial coordinators are here at your convenience to discuss different financial options to help you manage the cost of care.

 The Central Park West Dentistry Hygiene Membership is a convenient program that allows you to make manageable monthly payments toward your sustained oral health.
 Membership is based on an open enrollment, so you can sign up today, or in a week, or in a month!
 Your membership will be active immediately.
 Click here to get started, or call us at (212) 804-7494 and we can help you find the plan that is best for you.

 Yes, we are happy to see children of all ages.
 Dr. Lhota and Dr. Kuller are especially wonderful with children, as are all of our hygienists.